Our Home on Wheels

 Before our departure, each time I had found myself in the presence of men talking to Coen about the Land Cruiser I had seen the list of spare parts grow.

 “What if your generator breaks down, you’d better bring one.”

 And Coen had added more to his list.

-“Before we bought our Land Cruiser we asked around to learn what kind of car we would need.
-We were told to buy a Toyota because it never breaks down.
-Second, we were told to buy one from before 1987 because those are entirely mechanical.
-In case it does break down—which according to rule number one it shouldn’t—it can be fixed anywhere because mechanics in other countries are familiar with the engine and spare parts are available worldwide.
-Now, that doesn’t tally with this ever-growing list of spare parts we apparently need.
-It’ll cost a fortune, not in the least because we’ll have to tow a trailer to carry it all.
-I veto bringing all these parts,” I had stated.
+“Before we bought this car we asked around to find out which one was the best choice for this journey.
+People told us to buy a Toyota because it never breaks down.
+Secondly, they told us to buy one from before 1987 because they are entirely mechanical.
+In case it does break down—which according to the first premise it shouldn’t—it can be fixed anywhere because mechanics all over the world know this engine and spare parts are available worldwide.
+This doesn’t square with your ever-growing list of spare parts.
+It will cost a fortune, not in the least because we’ll have to tow a trailer to carry it all.
+I veto bringing these parts,” I had stated.